aidenIRIS/Time-Series-Forecasting-with-LLMs/README.md

 - 6_paraphrase_and_predict.ipynb
 This notebook explores a method that combines input paraphrasing with prediction to evaluate the consistency and robustness of the model.

-Here is a more professional and clear version of the **Getting Started** section:

----

 ## Getting Started
 ### Installation